 Business is slow for Ruby Private Investigator, Deirdre Bug.
 She’s on the verge of switching industry when she gets a call from an anxious young man.
 "Some class methods have gone missing," he tells her breathlessly.
 "I need your help."

 Deirdre takes the case and begins exploring Ruby objects behind the scenes.
 Though she thinks she's on familiar ground — Ruby's object model, method lookup — she's about to discover that she really has no clue.

-Nadia is currently CTO at CodeNewbie.
+Nadia is CEO at The StoryGraph.
 Before that, she co-directed Ignition Works, a company that did a mix of in-house product development and software consultancy, helping large firms to manage their cloud platforms.
 She previously worked at Pivotal and originally learnt to code at Makers Academy in London.
 She maintains speakerline.io in her spare time.

 Beth is a software engineer who loves Ruby, little-known APIs, handcrafting SQL queries, and as many monitors on her desk as possible.
 She’s also a former airborne cryptologic linguist for the US Air Force, fluent in Mandarin.
 Things you can ask her about include cats, board games, karaoke, and building applications that convert songs into auto-tuned cat meows.
 Things she'll have to kill you if you ask her about: the airborne linguist part.
 Also, she likes to make emojis look like they're farting. 🐈💨

 Software development is the anticipation of a thousand dangers: regressions, edge-cases, exceptions, attacks, downtime, the list is endless.
 Drawing from a wide range of disciplines, we’ll build a simple model for quantifying danger, explore why the human brain is so bad at it, and examine some practical applications for our development processes.
 There will be at least one science.